 The Regulations will enter into force on the twentieth day following that of their publication in the Official Journal and will be binding in their entirety and directly applicable in the Member States in accordance with the Treaties.

 ESAs’ stakeholder groups

 All three authorities have stakeholder groups that represent the industry and consumers in order to facilitate consultation with stakeholders in areas relevant to their tasks.
-EIOPA has two stakeholder groups, the IRSG (Insurance and Reinsurance Stakeholder Group) and the OPSG (Occupational Pensions Stakeholder Group).
-BIPAR is represented in these two groups.
+BIPAR is represented in EIOPA’s Insurance and Reinsurance Stakeholder Group (IRSG).

-During 2017 and 2018, BIPAR answered many ESAs' consultations on various issues (see below and see articles on IDD, MiFID, PRIIPs).
+During 2018 and 2019, BIPAR answered many ESAs' consultations on various issues.